-Include written procedures for emergency suspension of work, indicating responsibilities of each party-owner, designer, constructor and monitors.
+Emergency suspension of work responsibilities of each party-owner, designer, contractors and monitors

 Relative Size of Particles

 These common airborne allergens are typically 3-100 times larger than 0.3 microns.

 Particles are graphically depicted and enlarged to show relative size.
 Particles less than 10 microns in size are not visible to the human eye.